-One option is to add some of your own protein to the smoothies, and I do this with any that are low in calories, but I don’t love having to add things into a $7.99 smoothie.
+One option is to add some of your own protein to the smoothies, and I do this with any that are low in calories, but I don’t love having to add things into a smoothie that is already $7.99.

-If that’s important to you, be sure to check the nutrition stats to make sure they are in the caloric range you are looking for.
+If that’s important to you too, be sure to check the nutrition stats to make sure they are in the caloric range you are looking for.

 Of all of the daily harvest menu items, the oatmeal bowls are probably my least favorite.
 Partially because it’s pretty simple for me to make my own overnight oats or oatmeal and partially because I was a little underwhelmed by what’s included in the bowls.
 The Mulberry + Dragonfruit was just fruit and oatmeal – it was tasty, but not something I would order again.
 Also, not filling enough for a meal.